What makes Jackson the City with Soul?

 Jackson is a mecca for artists to express themselves.
 Legendary authors like Eudora Welty, Richard Wright and Margaret Walker Alexander called Jackson home.
 A plethora of artistic expressions exist throughout the "City with Soul" even the traffic signal boxes are included.
 Gallery 1 is a cultural meeting place where Art educates and enlightens the community.
 Offbeat showcases minority artists’ work as an alternative culture store.

-It’s impossible to talk about the culinary scene without mentioning the phenomenal chefs and the committed Mom and Pop restaurants that have been staples in this community.
-This was most recently realized when Bully’s Restaurant was named a James Beard 2016 American Classic, Chef Jesse Houston was recognized as a James Beard semifinalist for Best Chef: South and Manship Wood Fired Kitchen Chef/Owner, Alex Eaton was crowned the Mississippi Seafood King!
+It is impossible to talk about the culinary scene without mentioning the phenomenal chefs and the committed mom and pop restaurants that have been staples in this community.
+This was most recently realized when Bully’s Restaurant was named a James Beard American Classic, Chef Jesse Houston was recognized as a James Beard semifinalist for Best Chef: South and Manship Wood Fired Kitchen Chef/Owner, Alex Eaton was crowned the Mississippi Seafood King!
 Jackson is where the influence of Grandmother's cooking and sacred recipes meet cooking techniques learned in world-class culinary schools.